muratcan-yuksel/muratcan-yuksel/README.md

 I'm a full stack web developer.

-I build applications for the web as we know it as well as web3.
+I build applications for the web as we know it as well as for web3.

 I have a year of professional experience in front end development.
 I also write coding tutorials to blogs such as LogRocket blog.